 I'm not familiar with North Carolina's law on wrongful death claims.
 In many jurisdictions there are wrongful death acts that give weight to the relationship that a "next-of-kin" has with the decedent.
-In other words a court and/or jury would consider what if any relationship each person who is...Read more »
+In other words a court and/or jury would consider what if any relationship...Read more »

 We were both adopted 40 years ago and just found our birth parents.
 Our father was murdered and his family sued the city for 1.2 million dollars.
 The clerk told us the money was put in a trust for his 2 daughters.
 We had no idea and are unsure what to do next.